 • a level for which the person will be the brigade leader (i.e., Incipient, Advanced Exterior or Interior Structural)

-Evaluation: practical evaluation, proctored written exam
+Evaluation: Practical evaluation, proctored written exam

 Delivery Options: